Circuit topology (electrical): Tie sets and cut sets

 It is possible to choose a set of independent loop currents without reference to the trees and tie sets.
 A sufficient, but not necessary, condition for choosing a set of independent loops is to ensure that each chosen loop includes at least one branch that was not previously included by loops already chosen.
-A particularly straightforward choice is that used in mesh analysis in which the loops are all chosen to be meshes.
-Mesh analysis can only be applied if it is possible to map the graph on to a plane or a sphere without any of the branches crossing over.
+A particularly straightforward choice is that used in mesh analysis, in which the loops are all chosen to be meshes.
+Mesh analysis can only be applied if it is possible to map the graph onto a plane or a sphere without any of the branches crossing over.
 Such graphs are called planar graphs.
 Ability to map onto a plane or a sphere are equivalent conditions.
 Any finite graph mapped onto a plane can be shrunk until it will map onto a small region of a sphere.
 Conversely, a mesh of any graph mapped onto a sphere can be stretched until the space inside it occupies nearly all of the sphere.
 The entire graph then occupies only a small region of the sphere.
 This is the same as the first case, hence the graph will also map onto a plane.

 There is an approach to choosing network variables with voltages which is analogous and dual to the loop current method.
 Here the voltage associated with pairs of nodes are the primary variables and the branch voltages are found in terms of them.
 In this method also, a particular tree of the graph must be chosen in order to ensure that all the variables are independent.
 The dual of the tie set is the cut set.
 A tie set is formed by allowing all but one of the graph links to be open circuit.
 A cut set is formed by allowing all but one of the tree branches to be short circuit.
 The cut set consists of the tree branch which was not short-circuited and any of the links which are not short-circuited by the other tree branches.
 A cut set of a graph produces two disjoint subgraphs, that is, it cuts the graph into two parts, and is the minimum set of branches needed to do so.
 The set of network equations are formed by equating the node pair voltages to the algebraic sum of the cut set branch voltages.
 The dual of the special case of mesh analysis is nodal analysis.

 Nullity and rank

-The nullity, N, of a graph with s separate parts and b branches is defined by;
+The nullity, N, of a graph with s separate parts and b branches is defined by:

 The nullity of a graph represents the number of degrees of freedom of its set of network equations.
 For a planar graph, the nullity is equal to the number of meshes in the graph.

-The rank, R of a graph is defined by;
+The rank, R of a graph is defined by:

 Rank plays the same role in nodal analysis as nullity plays in mesh analysis.
 That is, it gives the number of node voltage equations required.
-Rank and nullity are dual concepts and are related by;
+Rank and nullity are dual concepts and are related by: